 The first three papers

-You have to take the first three Fundamental papers, F1, F2 and F3, before any other papers.
+You have to take the Applied Knowledge AB, MA, FA papers before any other papers.
 This is because these units act as an introduction to the ACCA qualification.
 You can, however, take them in any order.

 Some people are exempt from these first three papers if they have relevant previous qualifications.
-For example, if you’ve achieved the full AAT qualification at Level 4, you will be able to begin with the papers in the Fundamentals Skills module (F4-F9).
+For example, if you’ve achieved the full AAT qualification at Level 4, you will be able to begin with the papers in the Applied Skills Level (LW, PM, TX, FR, AA, FM).

 Life after AAT: building on previous units

 Many ACCA learners have previously studied AAT.
 Some of the papers in these two qualifications have corresponding topics, and AAT lays a lot of the groundwork for the more complex material that makes up ACCA.

 So, if you are AAT qualified, what is the ideal ACCA exam order for you?

 AAT Business Tax or Personal Tax: if you’ve taken one of these units, you might find Taxation a relatively easy unit to take early on.
 You’ll build on your previous knowledge, going into complex forms of tax including income tax, corporation tax, national insurance, and VAT.

 AAT External Auditing: having this unit under your belt will help you understand the content of Audit and Assurance.
 You’ll learn about carrying out audits within the professional regulatory framework, while considering ethical issues.